siddhiwanzkhade/Adaptive-VisualTokens-/README.md

 Visual-token compression for VLM inference isn't universally beneficial — its value depends entirely on the serving regime.
 At low batch sizes, the model is memory-bandwidth bound, so reducing tokens barely helps.
 At higher batch sizes, the bottleneck shifts toward compute, and the same compression method delivers real, scaling gains — up to 23% lower latency, 30% higher throughput, and 25% lower memory at batch size 16.
 The right question isn't "does token compression work," it's "under what conditions does it work" — and this project answers that with profiling evidence, not assumption.

+### MAIN RESULT :
+~71% fewer visual tokens → ~30% higher throughput at batch size 16, with ~76% VQA accuracy retained.
+Throughput is what production inference systems actually optimize for — this shows the token reduction directly drives real serving gains, not just a smaller input.

 ## Known Limitations

 - The compressed baseline loses some VQA quality.